IBM document processors: Models

+The IBM 3895 was withdrawn by IBM on July 25, 1980.

 Two test checks that the IBM development team in Charlotte printed for internal use.
 The first shows the Charlotte skyline at that time.
-The second shows the IBM 3895 sorter.
+The second shows the IBM 3895 Model II sorter.

 Mechanical jogger

 While IBM did not manufacture or sell a mechanical jogger, the use of a jogger was considered mandatory with all document sorters.
 A jogger effectively used vibration to get all the documents to align nicely.
 In the photograph of the 3890 used in this article the jogger can be seen directly behind the operator.

 Cheque vs Check vs Document

 Note that while IBM referred to the 3890 as a Document Processor, it is also referred to as both a cheque sorter or a check sorter.
 In countries like Australia, and the United Kingdom, a bill of exchange drawn on a bank payable on demand is a "cheque", while in the US this is referred to as a "check".
 Because the 3890 could also sort documents using OCR (rather than a MICR line printed with E-13B or CMC-7), the official IBM term for the 3890 was a Document Processor.